wolkykim/qlibc/INSTALL.md

 $ make
 ```

-If you're using cmake to configure the qlibc package, it will not generate
+If you are using CMake to configure the qLibc package, it will not generate
-Makefile for codes in examples.
+Makefiles for the example code.

 ### Run Unit Tests

-Unit tests can be compiled and run as following.
+Unit tests can be compiled and run as follows:

 ```
-$ cd tests (or in src directory)
+$ cd tests
 $ make test
 ```